-Workers posted from Finland
+Workers posted from and to Finland

 Lähetetyt työntekijät